design-automation-edu/urban-prototyping-2018/derek/overview.md

 <br><br>
 Iteration 1 created order through repetition and rhythm in the building typology.
 Iteration 3 sought to create urban order through procedurally generated neighbourhoods that are similar in form but different in composition.
 <br><br>
 Overall, I was satisfied with the project.
-However, there are some hits and misses which I will discuss in the Discussion Chapter.
+However, there are some hits and misses which I will address in the Discussion Chapter.